LaunchCodeEducation/liftoff-assignments/P2-Project_Outline/README.md

 - Hibernate
 - Thymeleaf
 ### What I'll Have to Learn
 To build this project, I will need to learn how to have my program produce custom PDFs and emails.
-If I wish to include a feature to sort items by distance from users’ current location, I will likely need to learn how to integrate Google Maps API and its functionality into my app.
+If I wish to include a feature to only display items within an inputted distance from users’ current location, I will likely need to learn how to integrate Google Maps API and its functionality into my app.
 If I wish to build my program as an actual offline app for mobile devices, I may need to learn Swift.